AgQWERTY/General-Chat-Public/README.md

-This is a repository where we can colaborate and help each other on different projects in different coding languages
+This repository allows us to collaborate and help each other on different projects in different coding languages.

-make a codespace
+Make a codespace

 How?

+la code, plus codespace